 Use Cabinet Doors for Storage

 I’ve seen a few hacks around the internet where you have hooks in your cabinet doors (or even corkboard), and you hang small things like measuring cups and spoons on the doors.
-I have never been in a kitchen (including my own) where I didn’t have hunt for the right measuring cup or spoon, no more, I’m doing this when I get spare moment!!
+I have never been in a kitchen (including my own) where I didn’t have to hunt for the right measuring cup or spoon.
+No more, I’m doing this when I get spare moment!!

 Another challenging room is the bathroom, usually because it’s a smaller room in your house.
-Small rooms don’t have to be a challenge, as I explored last year with my post on 6 Fresh Tips for Decorating Small Spaces.
+Small rooms don’t have to be a challenge, as I explored last year with my post Small Room Decor Ideas – 6 Simple Hacks You’ll Love For Your Home.
 Planning storage for a smaller space means that you need to be prepared to get a little creative.

 Spice Racks Aren’t Just For Spices